PWNAGERobotics/ScoutingPASS/README.md

   <summary>2026 Season Updates</summary>
   <ul>
     <li>New configurations added for match and pit scouting, as well as the new field image</li>
-    <li>Add the ability to add additional buttons to counters to increase/decrease the counter by a specified amount. (i.e. +5 or +10)</li>
+    <li>Add the ability to add additional buttons to counters to increase/decrease the counter by a specified amount. (i.e., +5 or +10)</li>
-    <li>Heat Map example created to demonstrate how to track shooting locations</li>
+    <li>Heat Map Excel example created to demonstrate how to track shooting locations</li>
     <li>Script to generate test data.
 It uses the configuration file to determine data points.</li>
   </ul>
 </details>